-Two years later he was asked to become the Minister of the Navy, and then later Minister of War again.
+Two years later he was asked to become the Minister of Marine, and then later Minister of War again.
 He retired in 1819 and then in 1830 died of a heart attack.

 - David G. Chandler, Napoleon's Marshals, (New York: Macmillan Publishing Company, 1987), 120.